List of presidents of Venezuela

 Under the Venezuelan Constitution, the president of Venezuela is the head of state and head of government of Venezuela.
 As chief of the executive branch and face of the government as a whole, the presidency is the highest political office in the country by influence and recognition.
 The president is also the commander-in-chief of the National Bolivarian Armed Forces of Venezuela.
 The president is directly elected through a popular vote to a six-year term.
 Since the 2009 constitutional referendum, any person can be elected to the office an indefinite number of times.
 Upon the death, resignation, or removal from office of an incumbent president, the vice president assumes the office.
 The president must be at least 30 years of age, and has to be a "natural born" citizen of Venezuela, and cannot possess any other citizenship.

 This list includes only those persons who were sworn into office as president following the establishment of the independent State of Venezuela, which took place on January 13, 1830.
 There have been 46 people sworn into office, and 64 presidencies, as several politicians (most prominently between 1830 and 1953) have held the office more than once.
 José Antonio Páez, the first president, was inaugurated in 1830.
 Antonio Guzmán Blanco served during the most terms, with three.
 Juan Vicente Gómez has served during the longest (although interrupted by interim presidencies), with over 27 years.
-Romulo Betancourt served from 1959 until 1964.
+Rómulo Betancourt served from 1959 until 1964.
 Hugo Chávez served the longest uninterrupted period in office with 11 consecutive years, from his restoration to power in April 2002 until his death in March 2013.